 The Japanese attack, Cripps Mission, and Quit India movement

-In 1942, Japan attacked India through Burma, and the British threatened by the attack decided to hold talks to Indian Leaders.
+In 1942, Japan attacked India through Burma, and the British threatened by the attack decided to hold talks with Indian Leaders.

 Prime Minister Winston Churchill dispatched Sir Stafford Cripps, a member of the British War Cabinet who was politically close to Nehru and also knew Jinnah, with proposals for a settlement of the constitutional problem.
 Cripps’s mission failed, however, for Indian leaders under Gandhi and Nehru would accept nothing less than independence.